Away With the Manger

 #4 because there is power in the name…at the name of Jesus, every knee shall bow and every tongue shall confess that He is Lord.
 The nativity scene that we enjoy throughout the holiday is simply a visible reminder that there was a night when our Savior was born.
 A child was sent by God…a life given so that new life might come.
 The wood of that manger would one day give way to the wood of the cross…a cross that would hold his life and our sin to it…and his blood would flow so that we might forgive and be washed clean forevermore.
 The blood has never lost its power.
 It’s because of what happened in that manger scene that I am able to know today that if I should die right now, I will go to be with My Lord, living in eternity with Christ.

 So, pardon me if I get offended when they tell us that the Ten Commandments are not important.
-Pardon me if I become a bit righteously indignant when you leave Christ out of our seasonal celebrations.
+Pardon me if I become righteously indignant when you leave Christ out of our seasonal celebrations.
 You may celebrate a winter solstice…not me…I celebrate the day I saw God’s love for me come down from heaven and live in my heart.
 Away IN a manger a son was born...a king was given...to us!
-Let's celebrate CHRISTmas!
+Let's celebrate that!
+It's Christmas!